Willie Poching

-Willie Poching is a New Zealand professional rugby league football coach and former player.
+Willie Poching is a professional rugby league football coach and former rugby league footballer.
 He is the former head-coach of Wakefield Trinity in the Super League.
 When he was appointed head coach of Wakefield, he became the first Samoan head coach of a first grade rugby league club.
 A former New Zealand, and Samoa international representative forward, he spent his career playing for clubs in New Zealand, Australia and finally England, winning the Super League championship with Leeds Rhinos in 2004.

 Playing career

 New Zealand

 Poching played for the Northcote Tigers, Marist Saints and Mount Albert Lions in the Auckland Rugby League competition.
 He made the Junior Kiwis in 1991 and captained the side in 1992.
 He played in 4 games for Auckland between 1992 and 1993, before signing a junior contract with the Brisbane Broncos for 1994.
 During that year he toured New Zealand with Western Samoa and captained them in a game against a Manawatu XIII.
 Poching represented the Junior Kiwis in 1991 and 1992, captaining the side in 1992.

 He joined the Auckland Warriors in 1995, however he only played two games for the club and was not re-signed for the 1996 season.
 Poching played for Western Samoa at the 1995 World Cup, and also captained Samoa during their 2000 World Cup.